 Listen Live Player on the KPR Website

 Use any device with a browser and an internet connection to access the KPR website (the website you're looking at right now!) and the Listen Live Player.
-Click the big red button at the top of the screen to open an popup (make sure your browser isn't blocking the popups) begin listening.
+Click the big red button at the top of the screen to open a popup (make sure your browser isn't blocking the popups) and begin listening.

 If you're experiencing trouble playing the KPR stream and/or on-demand audio:

 - try using a different browser, such as Firefox

-- if you cannot get the stream to play and you've tried multiple browsers, the stream is likely being blocked by an anti-virus software.
+- if you cannot get the stream to play and you've tried multiple browsers, the stream could be blocked by an anti-virus software.
 You can correct this problem by adding kansaspublicradio.org to the list of authorized websites in the anti-virus software's configuration.